apache/mynewt-site/docs/os/tutorials/blinky_console.md

 <br>
 ### Use the OS Default Event Queue to Process Blinky Timer and Shell Events
-Mynewt creates a default task that executes the application `main()` function.
+Mynewt creates a main task that executes the application `main()` function.
 It also creates an OS default event queue that packages can use to queue their events.
-Shell uses the OS default event queue for Shell events,  and `main()` can process the events in the context of the default task.
+Shell uses the OS default event queue for Shell events,  and `main()` can process the events in the context of the main task.

 Blinky's main.c is very simple.
 It only has a `main()` function that executes an infinite loop to toggle the LED and sleep for one second.
 We will modify blinky:

 * To use os_callout to generate a timer event every one second instead of sleeping.
 The timer events are added to the OS default event queue.
 * To process events from the OS default event queue inside the infinite loop in `main()`.

-This allows the default task to process both Shell events and the timer events to toggle the LED from the OS default event queue.
+This allows the main task to process both Shell events and the timer events to toggle the LED from the OS default event queue.

 <br>
 ### Modify main.c